 Vicky Johnson-Cutshall currently serves as the director.
 Since 1989, the program has served more than 2,500 veterans in East Tennessee.

-The VPC program serves military veterans in the following Tennessee counties: Blount, Campbell, Cooke, Grainger, Hamblen, Jefferson, Knox, Loudon, Monroe, Roane, Sevier, and Union
+The VPC program serves military veterans in the following Tennessee counties: Blount, Campbell, Cocke, Grainger, Hamblen, Jefferson, Knox, Loudon, Monroe, Roane, Sevier, Morgan, Scott, and Union.